Bird Window Collisions

 You can cover windows with screen that affixes to the glass using hooks or suction cups.
 This reduces the reflection and prevents injury by cushioning the bird if it inadvertently flies toward the window.
 It also prevents territorial birds from attacking their reflection in the glass.

-Break up the reflection
+Break Up the Reflection

 You can use any decals or stickers that are at least 6 inches in diameter to alert birds that they’re in an unsafe flying zone.
 Make sure to place several on the outside of the window, one foot apart, both horizontally and vertically.

-Some decals are invisible to humans, but contain a component that reflects ultraviolet sunlight that glows brilliantly for birds.
+Some decals are invisible to humans but contain a component that reflects ultraviolet sunlight that glows brilliantly for birds.
 These are slightly pricier, but a less visually-disruptive alternative to black decals.

-Helping an Injured Bird
+How to Help an Injured Bird

 When a bird hits a window, swelling in the brain may temporarily incapacitate it.
 If there are cats or other predators nearby, place the bird in an enclosed box or under a colander to keep it safe.

 Handle the bird as little as possible and do not attempt to give it food or water.
 As the swelling subsides and the bird becomes more active, you may release it.
 If the bird doesn’t recover, you’ll need to enlist the help of an expert.
-Read more about helping injured birds.